Diakoptes24/Hobby-project/README.md

 ## Deployment
 Add additional notes about how to deploy this on a live system

+##Sonarqube
+Sonarqube identified 0 bugs, 2 vulnerabilities and 67 code smells.
+The vulnerabilities simply required replacing a persistent entity with a DTO object, while the code smells consisted mostly of commented out code blocks needing to be deleted, unused imports and some test methods being public.
 ## Jira
-You can find the Jira board for this project here: (I could not find the link function)
+Here is the invite link: https://id.atlassian.com/invite/p/jira-software?id=hBb54fz-Sy-obZQJWO7D2w You can find the Jira board for this project here: https://ims-scotts.atlassian.net/jira/software/projects/HP/issues/

 ## Built With
 Maven - Dependency Management